BLACKMouha/todo-cli/README.md

 Successfully connected to database!!!

 ?
-Update the status (choose None if you don\'t want to update the status)? completed
+Update the status (choose None if you do not want to update the status)? completed

 🎉 Task completed. 🎉
 Disconnected from the database.